Easily Install and Setup PowerDNS Admin on Ubuntu 20.04

 Install and Setup PowerDNS on Ubuntu 20.04

-To easily install and setup PowerDNS Admin on Ubuntu 20.04, you need to have already install and setup PowerDNS nameserver using some relational database.
+To easily install PowerDNS Admin, you need to have already installed PowerDNS nameserver.

 In our previous guide, we discussed how to configure PowerDNS nameserver with MariaDB on Ubuntu 20.04.
 Follow the link below to set it up.